DreamingNice/Voxel-Launcher/README.md

 ## JAVA

-Launcher curently supports all version of java from **https://adoptium.net/** other java platform support comeing soon.
+Launcher curently supports all Java platforms but you need to install Java 8-17-21.

 ---